frankroeder/hipss/README.md

 ## Training

-To reproduce the results of our paper, please have a look at the script
+To reproduce the results of our paper, please have a look at the script `train.sh`

 ```bash
 python train.py n_epochs=20 agent=LCSAC env_name=PandaNLReach2-v0
 ```